Browse Tutorials

 137K Views

-xml data type was introduced in SQL Server 2005 to work with XML data.
-Using this data type, we can store XML in its native format and can also query/modify the xml data within the xml.
-We can use xml data type like as:
+XML data type was introduced in SQL Server 2005 to work with XML data.
+Using this data type, we can store XML in its native format and can also query/modify the XML data within the xml.
+We can use xml data types like:

 1. Variable